Guide to build a Pickelhaube-Stand

 - Dimono® storage jar with a bamboo lid, 0.7 liters for 10.90€ (Link: Amazon.de)

-I use storage jars with a diameter of 9 cm and a height of 15 cm as Helmet-Stands.
-You can buy these in many places, but I get mine from Amazon.
+I use storage jars with a diameter of 9 cm and a height of 15 cm as Helmet-Stands, you can buy these in many places.
 Of course, you can use other containers as well, but the advantage of glass is that it doesn't evaporate or react with the helmet.
 The diameter should be slightly larger than the Spikebase, to prevent the Leather-body from sinking in.

 Put a 2nd patch of a 0.5mm thick foam of the same quality between the Liner and the Glass.
 This is to protect the sensitive Silk fabric from damages through the glass bottom (please prevent wrinkles in the fabric when putting down the Helmet).